webdriverio/webdriverio/docs/CLI.md

 Usage: wdio [options] [configFile]
 Usage: wdio config
 Usage: wdio repl <browserName>
+Usage: wdio install <type> <name>

 config file defaults to wdio.conf.js
 The [options] object will override values from the config file.
-An optional list of spec files can be piped to wdio that will override configured specs
+An optional list of spec files can be piped to wdio that will override configured specs.
+Same applies to the exclude option.
+It can take a list of specs to exclude for a given run and it also overrides the exclude key from the config file.

 Commands:
-  wdio.js repl <browserName>  Run WebDriver session in command line
+  wdio.js repl <browserName>  Run WebDriver session in command line wdio.js install <type> <name> Add a `reporter` or a `service` to your WebdriverIO project

 Options:
   --help                prints WebdriverIO help menu                   [boolean]